 We do not accept students for a 2nd Bachelor of Arts degree in Dual certification for early childhood education teacher and teaching students with disabilities in early childhood.
 Students who hold a bachelor's degree but not in early childhood should apply for our Option C (45-credit) Graduate Early Childhood Program.

 In addition to fulfilling the CUNY Pathways requirements, students must complete a liberal arts and sciences concentration (30 credits) or have a second major.
 Specific requirements apply for each concentration and major.
-Students should consult separate listings for the following departments and meet with an adviser in the Early Childhood Education and Art Education Department: American studies; anthropology and archaeology; art; children and youth studies; classics; English; general science; health and nutrition sciences; history; Judaic studies; mathematics; modern languages and literatures (including Chinese, French, Italian, Russian, Spanish); music; philosophy; political science; psychology; Puerto Rican and Latino studies; sociology; theater; urban sustainability; women's and gender studies.
+Students should consult separate listings for the following departments and meet with an adviser in the Early Childhood Education and Art Education Department: American studies; anthropology; art; children and youth studies; classics; English; general science; health and nutrition sciences; history; Judaic studies; mathematics; modern languages and literatures (including Chinese, French, Italian, Russian, Spanish); music; philosophy; political science; psychology; Puerto Rican and Latino studies; sociology; theater; urban sustainability; women's and gender studies.
 (Additional concentrations and majors may be offered).

 Students must also complete the following courses and their co-requisites and pre-requisites, with a C or higher: Early Childhood and Art Education 3001, Health and Nutrition Sciences 2170 or Puerto Rican Latino Studies 4410; Communications Arts, Sciences, and Disorders 1114; Mathematics 1006 [C- is acceptable for MATH 1006]; MATH 1401, or a mathematics course higher than MATH 1401; Mathematics 1406; and General Science 3050 (17-18 credits).